mpang45456/BilboClone/README.md

     of the existing database (there can be side-effects from previous tests) and to use the before/after hooks to perform setup/teardown instead.
 Always clear the database's collections before/after each test.
+    - Can run concurrently with dev server (because of different port
+    number: 8002)
 3. End-To-End Testing
     - This uses Cypress and is meant to test application flows
     - 2 commands must be run to get this started: